evancohen/docs.smart-mirror.io/docs/configuring_voice.md

 ## Setting up your API key

-After setting up your **project** you will also need an API key for location and Map mirror functions.
+After setting up your **project** you will also need an API key for
+* geolocation
+* geocoding
+* Javascript Static Map
+* youtube (if you intend to use this function on your mirror)

+google apis.

+#### from the 3 bar menu on the left, select APIs and Services, then Library
+ enter part of the name of each api in turn, and select it, and click enable
+    repeat for the other apis listed after completing the enabling for all the listed apis

 * from the 3 bar menu on the left, select APIs and Services, then Credentials
 * in the **Create credentials** dropdown, select "API key",
 * save the value that is shown on the message window that pops up

 The API key should be a long string, something like this 'AIzaSyBGWRB2oC1P_UVRZoYeZ0TRV3Kv3aEBPQg'